nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 max-width="200px" file="IHE/Iti_pam_ip.jpg" alt="Patient Identity Feeds"
 caption="Patient Identity Feeds" %}

-Care Connect API uses a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) {% include custom/patterns.inline.html content="[resource API pattern](http://www.servicedesignpatterns.com/WebServiceAPIStyles/ResourceAPI)" %} to provide access to the central Patient repository which is particularly suited to:
+HL7v2 is a mature and widely used standard but it is not suitable for querying patient demographic details (see HL7v2 Patient Demographics Query below).
+Mostly because it is a messaging standard and not an API.
+Care Connect API gives an API using [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) interface following a {% include custom/patterns.inline.html content="[resource API pattern](http://www.servicedesignpatterns.com/WebServiceAPIStyles/ResourceAPI)" %} to provide access to the central Patient repository.
+This is particularly suited to:
 * A health portal securely exposing demographics data to browser based plugins
 * Medical devices which need to access patient demographic information
 * Mobile devices used by physicians (example bedside eCharts) which need to establish